mydoge-com/mydogemask/README.md

 ## 🚀 Quick start

+- Use Node.js version 16
+- Use Yarn installed by NPM only: `npm install --global yarn`
 - Install packages with `yarn install`.
 - Run `yarn start` to start the development server
 - Open [http://localhost:3000](http://localhost:3000) to view the development build in your browser